StoaEd/stoafinal/README.md

 - ✅ Built personalized **Dashboard** with learning overview
 - ✅ Implemented **Agenda System** for upcoming tasks and goals
 - ✅ Developed **Milestone Tracker** to visualize progress
-- ✅ Dashboard widgets for notes, progress, and active courses

 ---